Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Before we get deep into the analysis of what our team thinks of this course, I would just start by noting that Target Test Prep’s GRE prep package is heavy on the Quant section.
 For whatever reason, their content covering the Analytical Writing and Verbal sections is just much lighter, and Quant is the clear focus.

-But for those of you who do need a more comprehensive prep package that gives Verbal (as well as AW) more focus, then you may want to check out out our reviews of Magoosh and Achievable.
+But for those of you who do need a more comprehensive prep package that gives Verbal more focus (international students come to mind), then you may want to check out out our reviews of Magoosh and Achievable.
 They are both highly-rated, affordable courses that provide pretty equal weight across all sections of the GRE.
 Otherwise, let’s get down to business.

 The first thing that struck me when logging into my TTP account was how clean their digital platform is.
 Their dashboard is smartly organized, with clear tabs at the top directing you to your different prep resources and tools.
 It’s a responsive and well-designed portal that I was really pleased with (just like Magoosh and Kaplan).